 Civil Rights movement

 Material in the University Archives can be found through the online finding aids or printed guides.
 These include registers of manuscript collections, office files, graphics, and audio-visual material.
 There are also guides to Archives subject files and sport and dramatic collections, as well as indexes to University publications.
-Please contact the University Archives for assistance or visit the University Archives website for additional information.
+Please contact us via the Question Form for assistance.

 President's Papers (restricted for 25 years)